These Are the Only Two Years the US Was Debt-Free In Its Entire History

 © Panama7 / Getty Images

-Only one president in United States history ever managed to eliminate the national debt: Andrew Jackson.
-Though he has since earned more fame as a villain than as a hero for reducing the debt.
+Only one president in American history ever managed to eliminate the national debt entirely: Andrew Jackson.
+He has since earned far more fame as a villain than as a fiscal hero, and with good reason.
+But the story of how he zeroed out the debt, and what happened immediately after, remains one of the most instructive cautionary tales in U.S. economic history.

-So, when was the United States debt-free?
-How did President Jackson accomplish it?
-And what were the effects?
+So when, exactly, was the United States debt-free?
+How did Jackson pull it off?
+And what were the consequences?

 Why Are We Talking About This?